schwartzgroup/census/README.md

 ### Stage 1: Retrieving and transforming Census data

 The initial step of extracting specific Census variables and either applying labels to them or transforming them in some way (e.g. by combining them with other variables) is performed by [stage1_extract_census.R](stage1_extract_census.R).
-Most of the functionality from this script is located in [util.R](util.R).
+Most of the functionality from this script is located in [util.R](util.R), which abstracts away the fetching process.
+Specifically, this script makes use of two excellent Census data retrieval libraries:

+-   [walkerke/tidycensus](https://github.com/walkerke/tidycensus), which queries the Census API, and
+-   [GL-Li/totalcensus](https://github.com/GL-Li/totalcensus), which downloads Census data in bulk and parses out desired columns locally.

+`totalcensus` uses up much more space than `tidycensus`, which only retrieves needed variables, but access to block groups in the 2009-2012 ACS 5-year estimate surveys is not currently available from the Census API; this necessitates the use of `totalcensus` to download the raw data directly.

 Variable labels and transforms are expressed via lists or vectors of formulas operating directly on Census table names (e.g. `pct_female ~ P012026 / P001001`).
 As these can be somewhat abstract and hard to parse, an `explain(...)` function is provided to substitute variable definitions directly into the formulas: